elipec8/r6marketplace-helper/README.md

 Configure Notifications

-* **Trades Manager** - manages trades for all Users in DB, who have linked Ubisoft Account, have trade managers and enabled trade management setting.
+* **Trades Manager** - manages trades for all Users in DB, who have linked Ubisoft Account, have trade managers and enabled trade management in settings.
 Uses Users and Items stats from DB.
 Notifies Users via Notifications Service about performed operations.